US to give antipersonnel mines to Ukraine to help slow the Russian advance

 That could potentially include Ukrainian attacks backed by the U.S.

-The American diplomatic mission in Kyiv said Wednesday that it had received a warning about a potentially significant Russian air attack on the Ukrainian capital and was staying closed for the day.
-It anticipated a quick return to regular operations.
-The Spanish, Italian and Greek embassies also closed for the day, but the U.K. government and France said that their embassies remained open.
+The American diplomatic mission in Kyiv said Wednesday that it had received a warning about a potentially significant Russian air attack on the Ukrainian capital and closed the embassy for several hours before reopening.
+The Spanish, Italian and Greek embassies also closed, but the U.K. government and France said that their embassies remained open.

 Western leaders dismissed the Russian reaction to the U.S. missile decision as an attempt to deter Ukraine's allies from providing further support to Kyiv, but the escalating tension weighed on stock markets after Ukraine fired ATACMS missiles for the first time at a target inside Russia.